surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

  <B><font color = " Black"> Image 16</font></b>

 ## Info
- on selecting <b>Info</b> button it will display the report description.
+ on selecting <b>Info</b> button it will display the report description window as shown below.

 ## Edit

 To edit a file click on <b>Setting</b> icon as mentioned in image below and click on <b>Edit</b>, it will navigate to report or dashboard you want to edit after editing the file click on save  to update the changes made.